danb-cws/giphyvision/README.md

 # GiphyVision
 Experimenting and learning with device camera, Google Cloud Vision and Giphy API's.
 Working with Heroku and Firebase, using Webpack workflow and ES6 modules.

-Objective: use device camera to take a picture of an object etc, submit to Cloud Vision which will return a description, this will be passed to Giphy which returns a... gif
+Objective: use device camera to take a picture of an object etc, submit to Cloud Vision which will analyse the image and return a description, this will be passed to Giphy which returns a... gif

-A workaround for iOS and Safari (which don't support getUserMedia) allows submitting a camera image via a hidden file input, this route is also for "no camera" or "camera permission denied" scenarios.
+A workaround for iOS and Safari (which don't support getUserMedia) allows use of a camera shot or local image file via a hidden file input, this route is also for "have no camera" or "camera permission denied" scenarios.

-The image is passed as base64 data to a service on Heroku, the code for which is in a separate repo but looks much like:
+The image is passed as base64 data to a service on Heroku, the code for which is in a separate repo but looks very much like:

 	const http = require('http');
 	const gcloud = require('google-cloud')({